Does UFC Own Bellator? | Easily Explained

 - Ryan Bader

 What Else Does UFC Own?

-The UFC has acquired major promotions over the years that has given them an immediate influx of talent.
+The UFC has acquired major promotions over the years that have given them an immediate influx of talent.

 UFC Purchases WEC

-In 2006, the UFC purchased World Extreme Cagefighting (WEC), which was a MMA organization focused on the lighter weight classes.
+In 2006, the UFC purchased World Extreme Cagefighting (WEC), which was an MMA organization focused on the lighter weight classes.